• Arrive 1.5 hours before your scheduled domestic flight and 2 hours before an international flight.

 A: Yes.
 The airport police department operates the lost-and-found for items left in common-use areas, such as restrooms, hallways and the baggage claim area.
-The department is located on the ticketing concourse directly beside the American Airlines ticket counter.
-The phone number is (502) 380-8264.
+The phone number is (502) 380-8277.

 Items that are left at the security checkpoints are turned over to the TSA lost and found.
 Call (502) 413-0945.

 Several airport concessions operate their own lost and found.
 If an item is left in a restaurant, passengers should contact HMS Host at (502) 363-2526.
 If an item is left in a gift shop, contact Paradies at (502) 368-7720.

 Passengers should contact their airline or rental car provider directly for information on personal belongings that are left on an aircraft or in a rental car.

 Q: What kind of identification is required for minors with and without parents or guardians?